offen/offen/docs/docs/running-offen/setting-up-using-subdomains.md

 Refer to your providers documentation for instructions on how to do this.

-## Using one Offen installation for multiple sites
+## Using one Offen Fair Web Analytics installation for multiple sites

 One Offen instance can be used to serve multiple accounts on different domains.
 Say for example you are using Offen to collect usage data for multiple customers, you can point multiple DNS records to the same instance and use it for each of these customers.